Everything You Need to Know About Hyrox

 Sporting events like Hyrox do so much for your physical and mental health and we are always in awe of the patients we see who compete in these events for their achievements.
 But Hyrox is so much more than the physical challenge, it’s also a community of supportive and incredible athletes who want to see each other succeed.

-So whether you’re thinking about taking part in a Hyrox event, or currently training for one, we hope you enjoyed our dive in to the world of Hyrox from a sports medicine perspective, and for those currently training, we wish you the best of luck for race day and happy sweating!
+So whether you’re thinking about taking part in a Hyrox event, or currently training for one, we hope you enjoyed our dive into the world of Hyrox from a sports medicine perspective, and for those currently training, we wish you the best of luck for race day and happy sweating!